 Under applicable corporate law, shareholders can only vote "for" or "withhold" their vote for directors, but may not vote "against" them.
 As a result, a single "for" vote can result in the election of a director, irrespective of the number of "withhold" votes.
 In connection with the Meeting, the proxy forms used for the election of directors will enable shareholders to vote in favour of, or withhold their vote for, each director nominee separately.
 The Board has adopted a majority voting policy requiring directors to submit their resignation in circumstances (excluding contested elections) where the number of votes withheld is greater than the number of votes cast for the director.
 The Board must determine whether or not to accept the resignation within 90 days after the date of the election.
 The Board must accept the resignation of the director absent exceptional circumstances.
+The resignation will be effective when accepted by the Board.
 The director who has submitted their resignation may not participate in any meeting at which the resignation is considered.
 The Company is responsible promptly to issue a news release with the Board's decision.
 If the Board determines not to accept a resignation, the news release must fully state the reasons for that decision.

-In the event of a contested election, where the number of nominees for director exceeds the number of directors to be elected, subject to applicable law, the voting method to be applied for purposes of electing directors at the meeting will be determined by the chair of the meeting in his or her sole discretion.
-For greater certainty, the chair of the meeting may, in the context of a contested election, use slate voting for director elections.
+In the event of a contested election, where the number of nominees for director exceeds the number of directors to be elected, subject to applicable law, the voting method to be applied for purposes of electing directors at the meeting will be determined by the chair of the meeting in their sole discretion.